MinecraftTAS/TASmod/README.md

 ﻿# TASmod
 Let's you record and play back tickperfect inputs.
   ## Credits
-  tr7zw: Author of the original mod
+  Author of the original mod: tr7zw
-  ScribbleLP: Author
+  Author: ScribbleLP

   Contibutions by: Famous1622